ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation

-\begin{theorem} The ANTN wavefunction is normalized and allows for exact sampling. \end{theorem} \textit{Proof.} This is a direct consequence that we defined the amplitude of the wavefunction through conditional probability distributions.
-By normalizing the individual conditional probability distributions and sampling from them, both conditions are satisfied.
+\begin{theorem} Autoregressive Neural TensorNet wavefunction is automatically normalized and allows for exact sampling. \end{theorem} \textit{Proof.} This is a direct consequence that we defined the amplitude of the wavefunction through normalized conditional probability distributions $q(x_i|\bx_{<i})$.
+(See Appendix~\ref{app:exact_sampling} for the detailed sampling procedure.)